right-rudder/right-rudder/notes.md

 - privacy and terms and conditions
 - robots.txt
 - sitemap.xml
+- Blog post model and WYSIWYG
+- about us
+- careers page

+X Tips to grow your school
 X add meta data
 X Change photos on main page from template to RRM
 X Set up Google analytics